gauravkrp/gauravkrp/README.md

 I am so fond of travelling and love to solve real world problems and to craft products around necessity.
 I use my design wit to improve human experiences in the product.

-Skills: React.js (Proficient in Next.js) / JS / TS / HTML / CSS / Node.js / PhP / AWS / Wordpress
+I know: React.js (Proficient in Next.js) / JS / TS / HTML / CSS / Node.js / PhP / AWS / Wordpress

+Learn more about me - https://gauravkrp.notion.site/154c835b9ceb42ec897ae97cdd4a6e38

 - 🌱 Currently learning ML
 - 👯 I’m open to collaborate on projects concerning global issues like climate change